Myth or fact?

 The court may need to appoint a guardian for minor children

 With a will, a person can appoint a guardian to look after any young children they leave behind after they die.
 Parents are usually guardians, but not always.
-This Legal Aid BC page explains who can be a guardian.
+Legal Aid BC explains who can be a guardian.

 What if someone dies without appointing a guardian for their children under 19?